Getting Started on Heroku with Ruby

 $ cd ruby-getting-started

-file, which is used by Ruby’s dependency manager, bundler.
+file, which Ruby’s dependency manager, bundler

 Using a dyno and a database to complete this tutorial counts towards your usage.
 Delete your app, and database as soon as you’re done to control costs.